jrq3rq/jrq3rq/README.md

 #

-Feel free to explore my projects and don't hesitate to reach out if you have any questions, ideas, or collaboration opportunities.
-Let's push the boundaries of what's possible together!
+Feel free to explore these projects and reach out with any questions, ideas, or collaboration opportunities.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/james-rrsantos)